blocktransfer/reg-publications/examinations/response-8.md

 as differnet  parts  of szad10

-[^ad10-1]: _See_ 17 CFR § 240.17Ad-10(a). tHE FINDINGS CITE SUBPART 1  which  has the specific diction between  differnt rifile records explored  _infra_ § {{SUBSEC for the subsidiary file}}.
-XYZ_3_here
+[^ad10-1]: _See_ 17 CFR § 240.17Ad-10(a). tHE FINDINGS CITE SUBPART (1)  which  has the specific diction between  differnt rifile records explored  _infra_ § {{SUBSEC for the subsidiary file}}.
+I trhink our open systems alleviate coordination  concerrns between  interlinked service companiesd through a unidfied ledger.

-[^ad10-2]: _Id._ at subpart 2.
-WHile our status was communivated  in Response 1  {{SECTOIN §  for when we write EXEMPT AGENT}}, I find  the  idffernet processing  times intellectuazlly  interesting.
-Whikle outside the scope of this review, IU contest the batch  procesting systems  systems  and differntiation of fund agents (in  this an  d other cirucmstances) froim standard agents (including those handling SPACs) of subparagrph ii and clause B.
+[^ad10-2]: _Id._ at subpart (2).
+WHile our status was communivated  in Response 1 § XII, I find  the  idffernet processing  times intellectuazlly  interesting.
+Whikle outside the scope of this review, IU contest the batch  procesting systems  systems  and differntiation of fund agents (in  this an  d other cirucmstances) froim standard agents (including those handling SPACs) of subparagrph (ii) and clause (B).